Frequently Asked Questions

 400 Bad Request

 function.
 Log detailed errors server-side.
-Respond to the client with a generic500 Internal Server Error
+Respond to client with generic500 Internal Server Error

 console.log